Regional Cumulative Effects Assessment

 Documentation of the RCEA Public Outreach Program can be found at the Clean Environment Commission website.

-Manitoba Conservation and Climate and Manitoba Hydro are reviewing the Clean Environment Commission’s report and are in the process of developing appropriate next steps.
+Manitoba Environment, Climate and Parks and Manitoba Hydro are reviewing the Clean Environment Commission’s report and are in the process of developing appropriate next steps.

 If you have any questions or would like more information about the Regional Cumulative Effects Assessment, please contact us.